ninell-oldenburg/ai-risk-data/README.md

 python src/src/03_graph_construction/build_graph_tables.py
 ```

-See docs/methodology.md for detailed pipeline documentation.
-To visualize the outputs, use `notebooks/visualize.ipynb`.
+See `docs/methodology.md` for detailed pipeline documentation.

-**Known Limitations:** Gender classification contains inherent uncertainties (see `docs/methodology.md`).
-Near-duplicate detection may not catch all duplicates.

 ---

+## Technical Validation

+We perform duplicate detection on papers and forum posts, gender predicition as briefly described above, and topic analysis using Latent Dirichlet Allocation (Blei & Jordan, 2001).
+Find details on the technical validation in the paper and under `docs/methology.md`.

 ## Metadata